online-generator/unblocked-games/README.md

 * **Shooting Games:**  Want to blast some bad guys?
 Our shooting games are perfect for letting off some steam.
 You can choose from a variety of weapons and fight your way to victory! 🔫 [Unblocked shooting Games](https://online-generator.github.io/unblockedgames/shooting/)

 * **Skill Games:**  Want to show off your skills?
 Our skill games will let you prove you're the best.
-Can you hit the target, solve the puzzle, or beat the clock? 🎯
+Can you hit the target, solve the puzzle, or beat the clock? 🎯 [Unblocked skill Games](https://online-generator.github.io/unblockedgames/skill/)

 * **Car & Bike Games:**  Love speed and racing?
 We've got all kinds of cool car and bike games.
 You can race against your friends, or even drive off-road and explore new areas!  🏎️
 [Unblocked car Games](https://online-generator.github.io/unblockedgames/car/)